Your safety is always our number one priority.

 - Medical-grade, dishwasher-safe, waterproof, wireless keyboards and computer mice have been installed

-- Keyboards and mice are cleaned between every patient
+- Keyboards and mice are regularly deep-cleaned

 - Custom made rubbish and used-instruments bins are managed through an opening in the built-in desktop

 - Perspex box for pens, stamps, desktop instruments

 - Sterile instruments are only brought in to the consulting room on an individual patient basis

 - Our staff are supervised by a fully-trained nurse to clean all cameras, instruments, furniture and equipment between patients

 - Our nurse wears full PPE (personal protective equipment)